Clews Competition Motorcycles: CCM GP450

 In 2013 CCM announced plans for a GP450 machine to meet a market demand for a road legal middleweight adventure bike.
 A prototype was made available to journalists for testing in 2014, and the first bikes rolled off the production line in November 2014.

-The GP450 is very light at 125kg (dry), which is 98kg lighter than the popular BMW R1200GS Adventure.
+The GP450 is very light at 125 kg (dry), which is 98 kg lighter than the popular BMW R1200GS Adventure.
 The GP450 has a frame of "Bond-Lite" aluminium, which CCM claim as a world first.
-The bought-in engine is a BMW 450cc 4-stroke single, detuned from 51hp to 41hp.
+The bought-in engine is a BMW 450cc 4-stroke single, detuned from 51 hp to 41 hp.
 Originally used in the discontinued BMW GP450X, the 450cc engine is now built by Kymco in Taiwan.
 The CCM has received very favourable comments on its lightness, the engine's responsiveness, and the excellent handling both on- and off-road.
 The factory team of 11 workers is currently producing eight bikes per week.

 2016 saw an "RS" version produced which had 17" wheels instead of the standard 21/18" setup.